topquark22/Thermo55/README.md

 Connect GND, +5V, A4, A5 to the LCD display.

+If operating in Transmitter or Standalone mode, connect GND. +5V, CS, CLK and DO to the Adafruit thermocouple breakout board.
+Note that the MAX31855 chip itself is a 3.3V device, but the breakout board has a 3.3V regulator.
+Leave the 3.3V output from the breakout board unconnected.

 ### Standalone

 This configuration can run on a single board and does not use a radio.